THE EVENING QUIET:

 What this isn't? = is political.
 This is a contemplative vigil.

-Cerimon House is an arts &humanities organization, and The Evening Quiet is our 2018 Cultural Initiative inspired by an admiration and devotion to the Pulitzer Prize-winning novel A Death in the Family by James Agee, and specifically the amazingly pure preamble/prologue entitled Knoxville: Summer, 1915.
-This renowned piece of writing speaks to more focused times, being together with one's chosen family among the sounds of night; and evokes the twilight, that time before the natural darkness of sunset teases us into a sleep that readies us for yet another day.
-And so: in this particular summer (2018), when things are chaotic, atilt, dangerous, and good ole' proper kindness seems to be in short supply...we look to this piece of writing as an example of contemplation, to define one's sense of home and to find one's heart's desire.
+Cerimon House is an arts & humanities organization, and The Evening Quiet is a Cultural Initiative inspired by an admiration and devotion to the Pulitzer Prize-winning novel A Death in the Family by James Agee, and specifically to the amazingly pure preamble/prologue entitled Knoxville: Summer, 1915.
+This renowned piece of writing speaks to more focused times in America, being together with one's chosen family among the sounds of night; and evokes the twilight, that time before the natural darkness of sunset teases us into a sleep that readies us for yet another day.
+And so: in these particular present times, when things are chaotic, atilt, and dangerous, and good ole' proper kindness seems to be in short supply...we look to this piece of writing as an example of contemplation, to define one's sense of home and to find one's heart's desire.
 (And it is within our body's cellular memory still.
 Let us look-up from the cellular devices which tend to separate us.)

 Original art for The Evening Quiet was created by Portland-based artist Annette Sabater,